rjaym/simple-provisioner.yml/readme.md

 ## Motivation

-More specifically, I want to use ansible-playbook on a host that is specified in a hosts file, but doesn't yet physically exist.
+I want to use ansible-playbook on a host that is specified in a hosts file, but doesn't yet physically exist.

 ## Goals